 The RM750X PSU shows excellent efficiency and load management results.
 At 50% load, the efficiency remains consistent by being close to 92%.
 And at full load, it drops to just 91% which you will simply love.
 The fan does not start to kick in until the load reaches about 300W and they’re quite silent for the most part.
 The fan is not ideal however, we believe that the noise can easily be masked over by other parts of your rig.
 Additionally, Corsair has made use of 100% Japanese 105C capacitors over both the primary and secondary stages.
 And not only that, the cables have cable capacitors incorporated in them which lead to some of the best ripple suppression we’ve seen.

 Corsair has once again shown everyone why they’re so praised in the PSU industry.
-They’ve taken the much liked RMX series of PSUs and improved upon it with latest advancements.
-This fully modular PSU with its great efficiency, 105C capacitors and safety mechanisms makes it truly the best.
+They’ve taken the much-liked RMX series of PSUs and improved upon it with the latest advancements.
+This fully modular PSU with its great efficiency, 105C capacitors, and safety mechanisms makes it truly the best.
 And if that’s not it, all of that comes with what we believe to be quite a friendly tag for everything it has to offer.